What lies do we tell ourselves regarding our choices and the changes we need to make?

 Isn’t this amazing news?
 If you’re having a difficult time coming up with things to jot down on your “things I’m grateful for” list, consider adding “God’s love” at the top.
 Can you comprehend a more loving act than a perfectly holy God sending His own Son to be a sin offering for you and me? (verse 3).
 What have we done to deserve this kind of love?

 Knowing this makes me want to thank God for His sacrifice (and grab hold of every bit of its meaning) more than ever.

 I don’t fully understand what Jesus’ death and resurrection have provided for me, but I’m determined to learn.
-And as I learn, I will thank Him over and over again for His profound and generous love.
+And as I learn, especially during this Thanksgiving week, I will thank Him over and over again for His profound and generous love.